doctorandrewbrown/community-appliances/README.md

 - As a user I want to view items by category, ordered by condition or price
 - As a user I want to view detailed information on selected items
 - As a user I want to view, add and remove items in my cart
-- As a user I want to enter my delivery details and view payment details at checkout
+- As a user I want to enter my delivery details and view my cart and payment details at checkout
 - As a user I want to make easy on-line payment for my items
 - As a user I want to get an email confirming details of my purchase